Thpopel/Portfolio/README.md

-## Hello and welcome to my portfolio.
-Here I will showcase some of the intro-level coding I have been working on over the past couple of months.
+## Hello and welcome to my portfolio:
+- Here I will showcase some of the intro-level coding I have been working on over the past couple of months.

 ## This Portfolio will take a look at the following:
 - Staying Motivated while Learning to Code